plaitpy/plaitpy/docs/FORMAT.md

   * cast: the type to cast this field to, "int", "float", "str", etc
   * initial: the initial value for this field (if it is self-referential)
   * finalize: a final lambda expression to be run on this field (a finalizer)
+  * suppress: suppress errors from this field (if its known to throw any)
+  * onlyif: only add this field if it matches the supplied expr

 ##  fields API